Robin Preiss Glasser: Career

 Glasser continues to collaborate with the international best-selling author Ann Patchett.
 They met while Glasser was on a book tour for Fancy Nancy at Patchett's Nashville book store Parnassus Books.
 Lambslide, Patchett's first book for children, was published on May 7, 2019.
-The second book by the duo, Escape Goat, came out in Fall 2020, and additional books together are planned.
+The second book by the duo, Escape Goat, was released in the fall of 2020, and The Verts: A Story of Introverts and Extroverts was published in 2024.
+Button at the Book Store is coming out in 2026.

 Glasser returned to her ballet roots to illustrate Grand Jeté and Me, with New York City Ballet legend Allegra Kent.
-In 2020, American Ballet Theatre and Penguin Random House began a collaborative publishing program and they asked Glasser to write and illustrate a story based on what she felt like as a child, so crazy about dancing that it was all she wanted to do.
-GLORIA'S PROMISE: A Ballet Dancer's First Step was written with her sister Jacqueline Preiss Weitzman and published in March 2023.
-While it is for the serious dance student, it is not just a ballet story.
-The book is about every kid who is passionate about something they love to do and is a reminder that even if you trip up, you shouldn't give up.
+In 2020, American Ballet Theatre and Penguin Random House began a collaborative publishing program and asked Glasser to write and illustrate a story based on what she felt like as a child, so crazy about dancing that it was all she wanted to do.
+Gloria's Promise: A Ballet Dancer's First Step was written with her sister Jacqueline Preiss Weitzman and published in March 2023.
+In Spring 2025, the duo teamed up again for Flower Girls: A Story of Sisters.

+Awards and recognition

+The Children's Book Council named Glasser 2013 Illustrator of the Year for Fancy Nancy and the Mermaid Ballet after more than 1 million young people voted in the 6th annual Children's Choice Book Awards.

-In 2015 Glasser was named one of 100 Most Influential people in Orange County, California,.
+In 2015 she was named one of the 100 Most Influential People in Orange County, California.

+Personal life

 She lives in San Juan Capistrano with her husband, attorney Robert Berman.
-Glasser has a son and a daughter.
-She was diagnosed with breast cancer in 2012, but has since recovered.
+Glasser has an adult son and daughter.
+Glasser is a two-time breast cancer survivor.